 APPG Critical Mineral Launch - 10th March 2020

-On 10th March 2020, the Critical Minerals Association launched the All Party Parliamentary Group (APPG) for Critical Minerals at the Thames Pavilion, Houses of Parliament with special guest, Minister Zahawi, the UK Minister for Business & Industry.
+On 10th March 2020, Steve Double MP launched the All Party Parliamentary Group (APPG) for Critical Minerals at the Thames Pavilion, Houses of Parliament with special guest, Minister Zahawi, the UK Minister for Business & Industry.

 The APPG Critical Minerals is Chaired by Steve Double MP, St Austell and Newquay and its members include: Pauline Latham MP, Scott Mann MP, Christina Rees MP, Alex Sobel MP and Alexander Stafford MP.
 The evening was a huge success with over 60 individuals from across Industry and Government coming together to embrace the need for greater dialogue and strategies around the Critical Mineral space.

 The evening kicked off at 7pm with an introduction by our host, Steve Double MP, highlighting the importance of Critical Minerals for our National Economy.
 We were honoured to welcome a special appearance by Minister Zahawi, the UK Minister for Business & Industry, who outlined his support for Critical Mineral supply chains and the UK Mining sector.

 Minister Zahawi recognised that: "Industry needs to have confidence that it can access the raw materials it needs to be able to invest in the United Kingdom....We are well aware of the critical place that minerals have and how essential they are if we are to become that net zero nation by 2050."

 Our subsequent speakers Jack Bedder, Roskill and Ian Higgins, Less Common Metals, provided excellent overviews of Critical Mineral trends globally, and the importance of a secure, sustainable and diversified supply chain for UK businesses.